-During the graduate program, most students will be concerned with meeting credentialing requirements from several sources: (1) the American Speech-Language-Hearing Association; (2) the Department of Public Instruction in the State of Wisconsin or other states; (3) the Department of Safety and Professional Services in Wisconsin or the equivalent in other states; (4) the College of Education & Human Sciences; and (5) the Department of Communication Sciences & Disorders.
+During the graduate program, most students will be concerned with meeting requirements from several sources: (1) the American Speech-Language-Hearing Association; (2) the Department of Public Instruction in the State of Wisconsin or other states; (3) the Department of Safety and Professional Services in Wisconsin or the equivalent in other states; (4) the College of Health & Human Sciences; and (5) the Department of Speech, Language, & Hearing Sciences.
 Therefore, information about completing these various requirements is included in this Handbook on the following pages.
-Each graduate student in CSD is expected to satisfy all of these requirements except those from the Wisconsin Department of Public Instruction (DPI).
+Each graduate student in SLHS is expected to satisfy all of these requirements except those from the Wisconsin Department of Public Instruction (DPI).
 DPI requirements must be met by the end of the master's degree program by any student desiring this program's endorsement for the license necessary for employment in WI public schools.
 Some graduate students who thought until late in their programs that they did not wish to meet DPI requirements found it nearly impossible to revisit this decision.
 You are not required to satisfy the DPI license standards, but you should think carefully and discuss your choices with your advisor before deciding to forgo a DPI license.
 Some students who reside outside of Wisconsin have been asked to obtain Wisconsin DPI licensure before they could be awarded an educational license in their home state.
-Please explore educational licensure requirements in your state carefully.